Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Cohomology ring

 We now build indecomposable cocycles when $w \geq 4$; the proof for $w=3$ will be similar, but not identical.
 We will show that basic cocycles corresponding to critical cells of certain shapes are indecomposable.
 Specifically, we consider a critical cell $f$ which starts with some number $r$ of blocks with $2$ elements, followed by one block (a follower) with $w-1$ elements, and where the remaining blocks are singletons.
 The degree of such an $f$ is $r+w-2$, and $r$ can be any number between $1$ and $\frac{n-w+1}{2}$, giving us all degrees between $w-1$ and $\bigl\lfloor\frac{n+w-3}{2}\bigr\rfloor$.
 It is clear that there are critical cells of any such shape; in particular, we select $f$ to be the cell with all entries in order from greatest to least.

 We will show that the corresponding cohomology class $\nu(f)$ is indecomposable by induction on $r$.
+We will do this by constructing a cycle with which $\nu(f)$ pairs nontrivially, but any decomposable class pairs trivially.

-More precisely, we will show the following.
-Let $R$ be the set of blocks of $f$ which are left of the follower.
+To construct this cycle, first let $R$ be the set of blocks of $f$ which are left of the follower.
 For any subset $S \subseteq R$, there is a critical cell $f_S$ in which the blocks in $S$ are moved to the right of the follower, and otherwise the ordering on blocks is the same.
 Let $Z_S$ be the concatenation product of the toroidal cycles obtained by interpreting each block as a wheel and spinning it.
 This cycle is represented by a map $g_S:T^{r+w-2} \to \config(n,w)$.
 The $Z_S$ represent linearly independent homology classes, since they generate a $2^r$-dimensional subspace of $H_{r+w-2}(\config(n,w))$: for every $S \subseteq R$, the basic cycle $Z(f_S)$ is a linear combination of them, given by $Z_S$ itself if $S = R$, or otherwise the difference between $Z_S$ and $Z_{S'}$, where $S'$ is the union of $S$ with the greatest block not in $S$.
 We will show that for every decomposable class $\nu$,

 In particular, $\nu$ cannot pair nontrivially with exactly one of the cycles $Z_S$.
 On the other hand, $\nu(f)$ pairs nontrivially with $Z_S$ if and only if $S=\emptyset$.

 It is enough to show this equation holds for every pairwise cup product, $\nu=\alpha \cup \beta$.
 We study the pullbacks of such a pairwise cup product along each $g_S$.
 Suppose that $\alpha$ is of degree $p$, and write